Which rules apply to you? (Quick reference)

 Step 4: Sit for the JPJ computer test

 Once you’ve finished your theory classes, you’ll take the JPJ law test, also known as the Highway Code Exam, a computer-based multiple-choice exam.
-It covers 50 questions from the handbook.
+It covers 50 questions from the handbook and has a pass mark of 42 out of 50 (84%).
 The test is available in several languages, including English.
 Passing this test qualifies you to receive a Learner’s Driving License (LDL).
+If you fail, you can retake the test.

 Step 5: Begin practical driving lessons

 With your LDL, you can now begin on-the-road training.
-You’ll be required to complete a set number of driving hours under the supervision of a certified instructor.
+You’ll be required to complete a minimum of 16 hours of practical driving under the supervision of a certified instructor.
 This includes both circuit and public road training.
+It should last for 1-4 weeks depending on the schedule.

 Step 6: Take the JPJ practical driving test